veronika2312/DevOps_online_Kharkiv_2022Q1Q2/m3/Task3.4/readme.md

 4. DNS server settings <br />
 ![dns](dns.png)

-Additional task
-Task was successfuly completed
+Additional task was successfuly completed
 ![at](at.png)